AI Marketing

 You can’t optimize what you don’t measure.
 So first, find out how (and if) you currently appear in AI-generated results.
 This “audit” is a bit different from a traditional SEO audit:

-Ask AI Assistants About You: Literally go to tools like ChatGPT, Bing Chat, Bard, or Perplexity and ask questions related to your business or industry.
-For example, “Who are the leading providers of [your product/service]?” or “[Your Company] vs [Competitor]: which is better?” – see if and how the AI mentions you.
-(Pro tip: Try this with various phrasings a real user might use, not just your official name.
-You might discover the AI knows nothing about you, or worse, is pulling outdated/incorrect info.)
+• Go to tools like ChatGPT, Perplexity, Grok, or Claude and ask questions related to your business or industry.
+For example: “Who are the leading providers of [your product/service]?” or “[Your Company] vs [Competitor]: which is better?”
+See if, and how, the AI mentions you.
+(Pro tip: Use multiple phrasings a real user might try, not just your official name.
+You may discover the AI doesn’t know you, or worse, that it’s pulling outdated or incorrect info.)

 Check Where Competitors Show Up: You might find that AI does mention some brands (maybe your competitors) and not you.
 Note where the AI is getting its info.
 Is it citing Wikipedia?
 News articles?
 Some industry blog?
 This gives clues about what sources you need to be in.
 If your rival is consistently referenced from, say, a popular “Top 10 X” article or a niche wiki, you should aim to get listed or mentioned there as well.

 The audit step might feel a bit like detective work, but it will highlight the gaps.
-You may discover, for instance, that you’re missing from all AI answers related to your product category, or perhaps you only show up in very narrow queries.
+You may discover, for instance, that you’re missing from all AI answers related to your product category, or perhaps you only show up in very narrow branded queries.
 Either way, you have a baseline to improve from.

 We’re not talking about human readability (hopefully you’ve done that already); this is about making content that’s easy for AI to parse, understand, and use in a response.
 Some tips: